Tom Young, Computing, Friday 29 January 2010 at 14:38:00

 single

-point of contact for all public information and services, enabling citizens
+for all public information and services, enabling citizens

 to find what they need easily.